 So, since I started pursuing this idea (this time), I have made three successful panels.
 Each one is a little better than the one before as I test and learn.
 I will need a total of eight panels for the two-bedroom windows in our Flex Space (they are 23″ x 70.5″.
 I expect that we will install them using aluminum channels and inset them in the windows.

-In the studio’s backyard, we would like to tier and put steps in to accommodate the entire slope, but we probably can’t afford the time or labor to do this.
+We want to tier and put steps in to accommodate the entire slope in the studio’s backyard, but we probably can’t afford the time or labor to do this.
 But two good sets of stairs, one to the gate and one to the backyard, would be great.
-We could use at least two panels there (one on each set of steps) or perhaps eight panels.
+We could use at least two panels (one on each set of steps) or perhaps eight panels.
 We will have to see.

-Through the making of this series I am spending my time as always, loving to learn.
-There are no lack of ideas just lack of sleep and time to complete them.
+Through the making of this series, I am spending my time as always, loving to learn.
+There is no lack of ideas, just a lack of sleep and time to complete them.
 I expect that after I have made all of these, my interest will move on to another creative process, but who knows; maybe the idea will become the Cathedral Series.

 Until next time,